 Learn More About a Certain Skill to Help Your Business

-It never hurts to be more educated or informed, so think of a skill that would help you be a better owner and operator of your business and work towards learning more about that skill this year.
+It never hurts to be more educated or informed, so think of a skill that would help you be a better business owner and operator and work towards learning more about that skill this year.

-Find a book on the topic, watch some Youtube video explanations, see if you can find an online course about it or any other resource that may be available to you.
+Find a book on the topic, watch some Youtube videos, or see if you can find an online course about it or any other resource that may be available to you.
 Some skills we recommend you learn more about and places to find valuable information about them include:

 If you want to 10x your business, hiring someone to outsource some of the work you do as an entrepreneur can be exactly what you need.

 Start off by considering the task (or tasks) you’re the weakest at when it comes to operating your business and find a way to outsource it.
-It can be any task from photography, social media, graphic design, web development, filming, writing, etc. and by minimizing the amount of time you spend struggling through the task you don’t excel at, you give yourself more time to input into other tasks you’re better at.
+It can be any task, like photography, social media, graphic design, web development, filming, writing, etc. and by minimizing the amount of time you spend struggling through a task you don’t excel at, you give yourself more time to put into the other tasks you’re better at.